AIESydProgYr12021/aie_cpd-karmalmao/README.md

 # PROJECT NAME

 ## About the Game
-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
+endless runner

 ### Contributors:
-Contributors to the project are strictly limated to AIE Students as part of their group work project.
+Contributors to the project are strictly limeted to AIE Students as part of their group work project.

 Members (example):
- - John Doe: designer
- - John Smith: programmer
- - Sandra Dee: artist
+Programmer: Jack Norrie

 ## Build Steps: